dubiZA/ndp_cap_casting/README.md

 # Casting Agency API - Udacity Fullstack Nanodegree Project

 The Casting Agency API provides the Casting Agency Assistants, Directors and Produces to update the database of movies and actors in the pipeline.
+A live instance of this API is hosted on Heroku at: https://ndp-casting-agency.herokuapp.com/.
+See the API reference for a guide to the API endpoints to use with this base URL.

 ## Style Guide

 The Trivia API backend is written with PEP 8 as the style guide.
 Google's yapf formatter was used to format the code.
 For consistency, feel free to format using it.
 It can be installed with `pip install yapf` or view the [GitHub repo](https://github.com/google/yapf).
 Note: some manual editting may be required.

-## Getting Started
+## Quick Start for Local Development

 To jump in right away, follow the sections below.
 For more detailed instructions, view the readme files for the frontend and backend here: